4d/docs/docs/ORDA/privileges.md

 The ORDA security architecture is based upon the concepts of privileges, permission actions (read, create, etc.), and resources.

 When users get logged, their session is automatically loaded with associated privilege(s).
-Privileges are assigned to the session using the [`session.setPrivileges()`](../API/SessionClass.md#setprivileges) function
+Privileges are assigned to the session using the [`session.setPrivileges()`](../API/SessionClass.md#setprivileges) function.

 Every user request sent within the session is evaluated against privileges defined in the project's `roles.json` file.